GeorgeGiannopoulos/StimuliXpert/README.md

 # StimuliXpert

-**StimuliXpert improves the synchronization between EEG signals and emotional stimulus and records the user's emotional arousal & valence in real time**
+**StimuliXpert improves the synchronization between EEG signals and emotional stimulus and helps the user to report the emotional arousal & valence in real time**

 The StimuliXpert software was designed to optimize the brain-computer interface cycle:
 - Improves the synchronization between brain signals and the emotional stimulus as presented to the subject